Skip to main content

 4. Free things to do to keep active this summer

-The school holidays are nearly here.
-And with six weeks stretching out in front of us, we’ve put together some ideas to get the whole family active for free in Wales.
+The school holidays are here.
+And with our Welsh athletes inspiring the nation at Paris 2024, we’ve put together some ideas to get the whole family active for free in Wales.

 Exercising is a great way to spend time together and it doesn’t have to break the bank…